dinesh-hannurkar/cpft/docs/PRIVACY_POLICY.md

 ---

-**By using CPFT, you acknowledge that you have read and understood this Privacy Policy.**
+**By using fylooo, you acknowledge that you have read and understood this Privacy Policy.**